If you can't find what you need in these pages you can try one of the following options:

 The One Stop Shop is designed to give you a single point of contact within the Council whenever you are considering any development work within the Borough.
 Asking the One Stop Shop for its opinion and advice before submitting a formal planning application will save time and money, as any potential problems will be highlighted before you submit your application.
 If all the problems can be ironed out before submitting an application, then your application will meet fewer objections and could be approved without too many hiccups.

 Submitting an enquiry to the One Stop Shop is free, and there is no limit to the number of times you can use the service.
+You can submit your enquiry by emailing [email protected]

 The One Stop Shop is designed to assist in determining unusual or potentially controversial developments.
 This may be as simple as a new house, or as complex as a new shopping centre.